 Summary

-For families wanting to be close to Shinjuku Station or in need of a Tokyo hotel for family of 5 or more, look no further than Shinjuku City Hotel N.U.T.S Tokyo!
+For families wanting to be close to Shinjuku Station or in need of a Tokyo hotel for a family of 5 or more, look no further than Shinjuku City Hotel N.U.T.S Tokyo!

 Click here to check current pricing and availability.